Home and community care

 Exercise and falls prevention classes

 These classes help seniors stay active, healthy and independent.
 They focus on improving strength and balance to prevent injury and falls.
-They are led by fitness instructors, trained peer facilitators or support workers - not a registered physiotherapist
+They are led by fitness instructors, trained peer facilitators or support workers - not by a registered physiotherapist.

 You may find classes offered in your community or long-term care homes.

-To find a class near you call the Seniors’ INFOline:
+To find a class near you call the Seniors’ INFOline at:

 Assisted Living Services

-Assisted Living Services support people who need a greater level of service than what home care can offer, but without the medical monitoring or 24/7 nursing supervision provided in long-term care homes.
+Assisted Living Services support people who need a greater level of service than what can be provided with scheduled visits typically through Home Care and Community Support Services organizations, but without the medical monitoring or 24/7 nursing supervision provided in long-term care homes.

-These services are most often, but not only, provided in settings such as supportive housing, apartment buildings or where clients live close together.
-This enables care to be provided as a drop-in or as-needed basis, instead of scheduled visits.
+These services are most often, but not only, provided in settings such as supportive housing, apartment buildings or geographic areas where clients live close together.
+This enables care to be provided as a drop-in or as-needed basis instead of scheduled visits.

 Services are targeted towards: